Modern customers are more connected than ever before.

 Although WhatsApp offers a better way to engage your prospects and nurture them, it comes with a few challenges, especially for businesses.
 Below are some common challenges teams face while using their personal WhatsApp for sales messaging.

-Visibility: Sales leaders do not know how a salesperson is pursuing a customer on their personal WhatsApp account.
+- Visibility: Sales leaders do not know how a salesperson pursues a customer on their WhatsApp account.

-Lead management: When you need to assign a new SDR to a sales conversation, getting a record of previous conversations becomes a puzzler.
+- Lead management: When assigning a new SDR to a sales conversation, getting a record of previous conversations becomes a puzzler.

 How Cooby addresses the challenges